Keats/tera/README.md

 ```
 Do note that macros, like other functions in Tera, require keyword arguments.
 If you are trying to call a macro defined in the same file, you will need to use the `{{ self::my_macro() }}`` syntax to call it the file its defined in.

+Macros can be called recursively but there is no limit to recursion so make sure you macro ends.

+There are a few restrictions to the content inside macros: no macros definitions, includes or blocks.